 Like from the classic Disney movie, Old Yeller, at the end of the movie the father says to his son, “Sometimes life will slam you down, so hard it feels like your insides will come out.
 But we need to move on and see the good around us.”

 Five things we did to feel better after the death of my dogs.

 1. We told stories of the fun and good times we had with them.

 2. We went and bought two more Blue Heelers to replace the ones we lost as soon as we could.
 They will never be the same because every dog is different, yet it does help.
 We, as people, need to give our love away to friends, family, and of course our dogs.
 The love the Blue Heelers give back to our kids and family is just hard to replace.

 3. We put all the love we could into T-Bone that a family could muster.

 4. We reminded ourselves of all the great things we had left after the fire: our family, our home, one dog, our sheep, our heath, and so on.
 Thinking and talking about the good around us does one good in hard times.
 There is always something to be thankful for.

 5. We kissed and hugged each other...and maybe even T-Bone.

 Months later, we found two puppies to replace our loss.
 One puppy came from Estevan, Saskatchewan, and the other puppy was from Saskatoon.
 Sometimes it is hard to find Blue Heelers when one wants them, but it is worth the wait and distance once you get one of these dogs.
-Today we have two new breeding females Izzy and Blue.
+Today we have two new breeding females Izzy and Blue (Blue has been since retired).
 They are not the same as the ones we lost, but they are growing on us fast.
 Easy to train as always.
 Training does take some work, but what great things don’t take time and some work in life?
-Like family, homes and of course our pets.
+Like family, homes, and of course our pets.
 Blue heelers just make training look easy, that’s all.
 Read the training page on this site if you need help.